fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update the tests as appropriate.

 ## License